googleapis/cloud-bigtable-clients-test/docs/test_case_naming.md

 * Retry: The test exercises the retry behavior of the client when receiving a transient error for a method.
 * NoRetry: The test exercises non-retry behavior of the client.
 For example, the client can succeed or fail as expected when receiving a specific response for a method.

-“ClientGap” suffix means the test case cannot pass for all the client libraries.
+“ClientGap” means the test case cannot pass for all the client libraries.
 ClientGap tests let us keep track of the feature gaps between different client libraries.